 equality in kids’ books

-This month’s topic is a big one so we have created a number of different ways to get involved!
+June’s topic was a big one so we have created a number of different ways to still get involved!

 Want to see your work on this topic featured?
 Please get in touch.